PresidentOgbu/Steghub_Devops_Cloud_Engineering/MEAN STACK/mean_stack_documentation.md

-when the server is run again
+when the server is started again

 ```bash
 node server.js